 The safety of my patients and colleagues is of paramount importance to me at this time.
-Consultations will be conducted largely by telephone, and there are likely to be some delays with organising diagnostic tests and procedures.
+Consultations can currently take place face to face or by telephone or video call.
 Please see here for updated information and guidelines relating to coronavirus.

 Who I am - the clinician